Stefan0436/Cyan/README.md

 # Compiling
-Use `./buildlocal.sh` on linux to quickly build the project, argument `--version` can be used to specify game version, please note that CYAN is 1.15.2+ but that it has not been tested, we cannot support < 1.15 because of mapping issues.<br />
-We do not have a windows script yet.
-See [BUILDING](BUILDING.md) for more info.
+Use `./buildlocal.sh` on linux to quickly build the project, argument `--version` can be used to specify game version, please note that CYAN is 1.15.2+ but that it has not been tested, we cannot support < 1.15 because of mapping issues.
+See [BUILDING](BUILDING.md) for more details on how to compile.

 # AerialWorks Maven Server
 Because we are writing a modloader, we have set up a maven server, here is the url:<br />